 - Medline Plus Treatment Information

-We do not know all causes of ASDs.
-However, we have learned that there may be different factors that make a child more likely to have an ASD, including environmental, biologic, and genetic factors.
+We do not yet understand all the causes of ASD.
+However, we have learned that there may be different factors that make a child more likely to have ASD, including genetic, biological, and environmental factors.

 Learn more about causes, risk factors, and prevalence